Robert-Altland/MovieExplorer/README.md

 * A fairly simple Netflix style user interface (favorites are presented as a category on the home screen)
 * iOS and Android apps (phone, not tested on tablet)
 * Project artifacts like requirements, sketches, and comps (no prototype was needed because of the simple UI)

+###Critical Issues:
+* The image loading on Android makes it so that it's nearly unusable on my Android device.
+I made a bad third party component choice
+# but at least that's better than on device performance on iPhone, which hangs on the custom splash screen.